TextToon/Text-Editor/SECURITY.md

 Dev, Beta, B.2 (Beta.2).

 ## Reporting a Vulnerability
-If you ever find a vulnerability in Basica Editor then please report it in the Issues section.
+If you ever find a vulnerability in Basica Editor then please report it to my Discord(View contact.txt).
 It would be fixed before a week.
 Updates are expected once in a month for most of the time.